 4.0 Grapefruit, pink or red 1/2 medium 4.3

 Fruit Serving Size Grams of Fructose Boysenberries 1 cup 4.6 Tangerine/mandarin orange 1 medium 4.8 Nectarine 1 medium 5.4 Peach 1 medium 5.9 Orange (navel) 1 medium 6.1 Papaya 1/2 medium 6.3 Honeydew 1/8 of med. melon 6.7 Banana 1 medium 7.1 Blueberries 1 cup 7.4 Date (Medjool) 1 medium 7.7 Apple (composite) 1 medium 9.5 Persimmon 1 medium 10.6 Watermelon 1/16 med. melon 11.3 Pear 1 medium 11.8 Raisins 1/4 cup 12.3 Grapes, seedless (green or red) 1 cup 12.4 Mango 1/2 medium 16.2 Apricots, dried 1 cup 16.4 Figs, dried 1 cup 23.0

 Clearly, slowing down during meals is something to strive for, if for no other reason than to reduce stress.

 There’s plenty of evidence showing the importance meal time plays in regulating your overall stress levels.
 And rushing while eating is a surefire way to decrease your overall level of health.
-Marc David, an expert in the psychology of eating, talks about the important role stress plays in digestion in this previous article.

 So relax, chew slowly, and enjoy – savor everything you put in your mouth.